 We can add the same number to both sides of an equation without causing harm to the equation or ourselves.
 Not true if we're trying to add a fork to an electrical outlet.

 A line segment that splits an angle in half so that it creates two congruent angles.

 The idea that we can separate the conclusion and hypothesis from the conditional statement itself.
-The law might exist, but only if there exist people that can obey it and
+The law might exist, but it will only be obeyed if there exist people that can obey it and

-it's passed will it actually be obeyed.
+it's passed.
 Just the same, the hypothesis only leads to the conclusion if both the hypothesis and

 the conditional statement are true.

 Two statements joined together by the word "or."
 Only one statement has to be true for the disjunction to be true.
 Or was that some other type of statement?
 (No, it wasn't.)

 We can divide both sides of an equation by any number as long as it's not zero.
 If we divide by zero, we could be blamed for the apocalypse.

 Also called a two-column proof, it's a proof arranged in the form of—you guessed it!—two columns.
 One lists the statements you're claiming as true and the other lists the reasons for why they're true.

 A proof that proves that the opposite of what it really wants to prove is false.
 Basically, it proves a claim by proving that the opposite isn't true.
 Talk about beating around the bush.